bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Scribble

-A zig-zag line along the Path with random offsets to the side to simulate a hand-drawn scribble line.
+A zigzag line along the Path with random offsets to the side to simulate a hand-drawn scribble line.

 Example: